- Question: Are baby joggers, strollers or inline skates allowed in the race? What about headphones?

 - Question: How can I switch races after I have registered?

 Answer: We would be happy to help you switch races at the expo.
-Ask for Terry (the race director) if the people at the registration tables look confused!
+Ask for Chris (the race director) if the people at the registration tables look confused!
 If you are switching from the half marathon to the full marathon, you will need to pay the difference in cost.
 No refunds will be issued if you switch from the full marathon to the half marathon.
 Switches from the full marathon to the half marathon can also be done by email for no charge, but make sure to have this done by the Friday before the race.
 We will not be checking emails at the race expo.
 Switching from the half to the full must either be done at the expo or by special arrangement with the race director before the expo.

 - Question: Do you cover expenses for elite runners?